Data-driven recruiting is becoming one of the buzzwords of the recruiting world.

 But… what is it?
 And, more importantly, how do you implement it at your organization without feeling overwhelmed?

-This episode of the DDR podcast dives into the four steps of the recruiting process and how you can use data to improve each one along the way.
+This post dives into the four steps of the recruiting process and how you can use data to improve each one along the way.

 Step 1: Engagement

 At the top of the funnel it’s about engaging applicants.
 How do you even get people in your funnel: inbound and outbound.
 Inbound is casting a wide net while outbound is spearfishing.
 When it comes to the top of funnel, you need to have data to know where to focus your efforts.

 Some of the things you should measure at the top of the hiring funnel include:

 - How many total applicants applied to each job

 - What job boards are bringing the highest quality of applicants

 - What recruiters or sourcers are bringing the best candidates